Element84/terraform-aws-stac-server/README.md

 - [filmdrop-aws-tf-modules](https://github.com/Element84/filmdrop-aws-tf-modules) is a complete working example usage in the core FilmDrop module

 - `/utils/cicd` in this repository provides an example used in our CI/CD tests

+**Quickstart**

+- Clone this repository
+- Authenticate to the AWS account you're deploying to
+- Install [tfenv](https://github.com/tfutils/tfenv), then use it to install Terraform: `tfenv install`
+  - This will install the specific Terraform version denoted in `.terraform-version`, which has been explicitly tested with this module.
+As an alternative to using tfenv, simply install that version of Terraform directly
+- Optionally add a `backend.tf` to point to a remote Terraform state store, rather than storing state locally.
+See `/utils/cicd` for an S3 example
+- Initialize Terraform: `terraform init`
+- Edit `default.tfvars`, noting that some var values are invalid placeholders which must be updated
+- You're now ready to validate/plan/apply, e.g. `terraform apply -var-file=default.tfvars`

 <!-- BEGIN_TF_DOCS -->
 ## Requirements